juju/docs/src/en/developer-debugging.md

 details and [filtering](./troubleshooting-logs.html#advanced-filtering) options with the `juju debug-log` command.

-If the error has already passed by viewing the actual log files on the unit is helpful.
-If you `juju ssh` to the unit you can view the Juju machine and unit log files in the `/var/log/juju/` directory.
+You can also view Juju logs logs on an individual machine by using `juju ssh` to login to the unit in question and manipulate the log files in the `/var/log/juju` directory.

 ##  The 'debug-hooks' command